 After his service to his country, he completed his medical training and graduated M.B. in 1921.
 The 1928 Ontario Medical Register records that Dr. Ferguson joined the Ontario College of Physicians and Surgeons on the 30th of June, 1921.
-Dr. Ferguson practiced in Strasburg, Saskatchewan for 3 years, before returning to Kent County.
+Dr. Ferguson practiced in Strasburg, Saskatchewan for 3 years, before returning to Chatham-Kent.
 He joined the practice of Dr. James Warren Rutherford in Chatham.
 They remained partners until Dr. Rutherford’s death in 1939.
 In the 1960’s Dr. Ferguson’s office was located at 47 King St., West in Chatham.
 According to the 1941 Shepherds City of Chatham Business Directory, Dr. Ferguson’s office phone number was 39.

 After their marriage, Dr. and Mrs. Ferguson moved to a home located at 522 King Street West in Chatham.
-Dr. and Mrs. Ferguson became the parents to 3 children: Elizabeth who died in childhood, John Duncan Ferguson and Sheila Jean Ferguson.
+Dr. and Mrs. Ferguson became the parents to 3 children; Elizabeth who died in childhood, John Duncan Ferguson and Sheila Jean Ferguson.

-Dr. Ferguson died on the 23rd of January, 1988.
+Dr. Ferguson retired in 1970.
+He died on the 23rd of January, 1988.
 Mrs. Ferguson died on the 1st of August, 1996.
-They were interred at Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. Ferguson were interred at Maple Leaf Cemetery in Chatham.